 Prince Wilhelm's crown is the latest crown in the Treasury's collection.

 It is made by Hallbergs Guldsmeds AB in Stockholm for the declaration of The Princes majority in 1902 at the ceremonious opening of Riksdagen (the Swedish parliament).

 The silver baptismal font was commissioned in 1696 - when Karl XI was of the opinion that the new Royal Chapel, in the old palace, was in need of a new baptismal font.

 It took all of 11 years to complete and following Gustav III's baptism, almost all of the royal children have been baptised in it.

-The baptismal font is still used today, most recently for Princess Estelle's baptism in 2012.
+The baptismal font is still used today, most recently for Prince Oscar's baptism in 2016.